 Confused by the requirements for real estate advertising?
-This info-graphic shows what must be included in ads for your own listed property (not others) or your services as a professional: (click for full size image)
+This info-graphic shows what must be included in ads for your own listed property (not others) or your services as a professional: (click for full size image in PDF format for reprinting on legal size paper)

 Here is the text of the Marketing /Advertising Disclosure Requirements and the sources of each requirement: